-Technomic’s “Bakery Café Consumer Trend Report” has some good news for those in the bakery-cafe ownership.
+Technomic’s “Bakery Café Consumer Trend Report” has some good news for those who own and operate a bakery-cafe.
 According to the survey and an article from Nation’s Restaurant News, 43% more respondents had been to a bakery than when they last surveyed in 2008.
 72% of those people said that they visit bakeries at least once a month.

 According to the article, “…the most common reasons given by consumers who do not visit bakery-cafés have to do with location and unfamiliarity.”

 How can your restaurant marketing strategies be more effective?
 Well, if you’re on social media networks — such as Facebook — we have six tips to help familiarize your guests to your bakery without even leaving their house.

 Tip #1: Start Posting Videos

 Forget the fancy equipment and the video budget, because most of us have a decent HD video camera on our cell phones.
 And if you don’t, you probably still have one on your digital camera.
 No matter how you choose to shoot your videos, they will show customers the integrity of your work and will also give you an opportunity to inject some personality.

 Tip #2: Post Photos on a Regular Basis

 Just as bakeries put out fresh goods every day, the same rule needs to be followed for pictures on Facebook.
 In addition, the quality of the photos will reflect the quality of the goods to the online customer, so make sure the photos are top-notch.